Iviwe-Gagayi/portfolio/README.md

-# Ivi Wegagayi – Portfolio
+# Iviwe Gagayi – Portfolio

 A personal portfolio website built with **React** and **Tailwind CSS** showcasing my projects, skills, and contact information.
 The site is fully responsive, includes smooth scrolling navigation, and a dark mode toggle.